clarktrimble/ba-blog/content/blog/stator/index.md

 {"consul":[]}
 ```

-We were able to use "consul" as the hostname given to curl, nice!
+We can use "consul" as the hostname given to curl, sweet!

-A few noteables from the compose file:
- - `stator`'s config is specified via `env_file`
- - the current dir from host (repo) is mounted as "/project" in `godev`
- - the go pkg dir from host is mounted in `godev`, effectively caching

 ## Discovery

-Our observable service needs a discovery service with which to register :)

 Starting up a stand-alone Consul with compose: